terra-money/docs/docs/develop/get-started.md

 If you would like to connect with the developer community and ask questions related to software development on Terra, join the [Terra Discord server](https://discord.com/invite/EuKCeGFb93).

-Pick up the `Developer Role` by clicking on the Green Bug icon `🪲` under the `🪲 | dev-roles` channel.
+1. Select `Developer Role` by clicking on the Green Bug icon `🪲` under the `🪲 | dev-roles` channel.

-Once you subscribe, a new section of developer channels should appear under `🪲 DEV` where you may select the relevant location to ask your questions and receive support.
+2. Once you are subscribed, a new section with the Terra developer channels appears under `🪲 DEV`.

+3. Select the relevant channel to ask your questions and receive support.